davafons/davafons.com/content/blog/new-blog/index.md

 * Computer Vision
 * Random thoughs

-And much, much more (Thats what I hope)
+And much more (Or at least, that's what I hope)

 Thats all for now, see you!